Leaderboard

 4 points

-Used our drink passes at Tower drinks today as virtually no line.
+34. Used our drink passes at Tower drinks today as virtually no line.
 It was interesting that a group of kids in front of us asked for “water cups”.
 The associate said water cups were not available at this location and to check with any of the eating places.
 Could KI finally have solved the kids hack of asking for a water cup at the drink refill stations and then proceeding to fill it with soda?
-Just thought it was interesting and will see if that policy holds all season or Tower drinks has just not yet stocked their water cups.3 points
+Just thought it was interesting and will see if that policy holds all season or Tower drinks has just not yet stocked their water cups.

 3 points